-Suppose that there was an efficient tie-breaking rule where the highest-value bidder always wins in case of ties.
-With efficient tie breaking, there would be an equilibrium where each bidder sets his bid equal to his signal.
-A bidder would then be indifferent between all bids less than or equal to his signal s_i : if he bid less than the signal, he would lose for sure, and if he bid his signal, he would only win when he has the highest value, in which case he is paying his value and getting a payoff of 0.
-Moreover, no one would want to deviate up, since this would result in winning for sure and paying a price which is greater than the highest value.
-Thus, bidding the signal is an equilibrium, and under these strategies the winning bid is the maximum value, so that revenue is the efficient surplus.
+Let us also suppose that ties are broken in favor of the bidder with the highest value.
+Now consider the strategy profile in which each bidder bids his signal.
+Under this strategy profile, each bidder is indifferent between all bids less than or equal to his signal s_i : bidding less than the signal results in losing the auction for sure, and by bidding the signal, efficient tie breaking means that the winner has the highest value, which is equal to the signal and the bid.
+Moreover, no one would want to deviate to a higher bid, since this would result in winning for sure and paying a price which is greater than the highest value.
+Thus, these strategies are an equilibrium, and the resulting winning bid is the maximum value, so that revenue is the efficient surplus.
 This argument relied on the endogenous tie-breaking rule.
-However, it is possible to achieve approximately the same outcome with the uniform (and thus potentially inefficient) tie-breaking rule by suitably perturbing the information structure:

-Theorem 2 (Maximal Revenue and Minimum Bidder Surplus).
+However, it is possible to achieve approximately the same outcome with the uniform (and thus potentially inefficient) tie-breaking rule by suitably perturbing the information structure: Theorem 2 (Maximal Revenue and Minimum Bidder Surplus).